talsma-ict/context-propagation/readme.md

 Adding your own `Context` type is possible by [creating your own context manager](context-propagation/README.md#creating-your-own-context-manager).

-## Caching

-By default the `ContextManagers` class caches the context manager instances it finds per _classloader_.
-Since the cache is per classloader, this should work satisfactory for applications with simple classloader hierarchies (e.g. _dropwizard_) and also for complex hierarchies (_spring boot_, _JEE_ and the like).

-### Disable caching

-If however, you wish to disable caching of the context manager instances, you can set either:
-- the java system property `talsmasoftware.context.caching`, or
-- the environment variable `TALSMASOFTWARE_CONTEXT_CACHING`

-The values `false` or `0` will _disable_ caching.

 ## Building jars with dependencies

 When using a build tool or plugin to create an 'uber-jar', i.e. a jar file with all